Boardwalk Empire, how I love thee…

-I used to love Steve Buscemi.
+Boardwalk Empire, how I love thee.
+It is perfection.
+There, I said it.
+I used to like Steve Buscemi.
 Yeah, I’ve seen Fargo, The Big Lebowski, and any number of his other films.
 I even remember a short film called “Tonight” he did for MTV years ago where he walked around and around a girl he was trying to seduce, ending it with a silly neck move and the Michael Jackson quote “Sha-mo!
 Sha-mo!
 Who’s bad?!”

 But when I found out that HBO was coming out with a 1920s based TV series a few years ago, I about wet myself.
 And when I saw the first episode, I knew that a TV producer was finally on the same plane as me.
 The dialogue, the set design, the costumes, everything.
 The detail is so spot-on, I hang on the edge of my seat for each new episode.

 It’s amazing how productive I can be when brainstorming in front of the TV, taking note of the model of a car, the glimpse of a particular billboard for a well-placed product, the lace apron effect on a woman’s dress, or a man’s spats can give me a glimmer of an idea.
 All it takes is a little flash, and I can add a small detail I hadn’t considered.

 The music keeps my toes tapping, and the violence keeps me watching.
 I mean, what’s synonymous with the 20s?
 Gangsters, of course.